 Can't stand their cries, their call"

-celebrate this sadistic lust, yet as the tension in the song builds, the lyrics seem to show an understanding that these
+to celebrate this sadistic lust, yet as the tension in the song builds, the lyrics seem to show an understanding that these

-vile

-deeds shall not go unpunished.
+vile deeds shall not go unpunished.
 There is almost a hint of remorse in the tone.
-Already, on the second album, signs of maturity
+Already, on the second album, signs of

-the darkness of eternal night, with distant tormented screams.
-The Black/Speed Metal riffs carry the song at a fairly
+in from the darkness of eternal night, with distant tormented screams.
+The black/speed metal riffs carry the song at a fairly

-fast

-pace, though the open chords used during the chorus place more emphasis on the lyrics.
-The lyrics are blasphemous and perfectly
+fast pace, though the open chords used during the chorus place more emphasis on the lyrics.
+The lyrics are blasphemous and

 "Sacrifice a virgin to the flames of burning Hell

 Black Witch of beauty recite the words of spell